cmap/psp/README.md

 ### Use Case 1: dry

 You have downloaded an unprocessed gct from Panorama and want to be able to process it (in other words, go from level 2 to level 3 data).
 You need to use dry.py for this.
-Navigate to the top directory of the PSP repository, and type the following in your command line:
+Navigate to the `broadinstitute_psp` directory of the PSP repository, and type the following in your command line:

 ```
 python dry/dry.py --in_gct_path /Users/lev/Downloads/unprocessed.gct